Tube (structure): Concept

-The tube system concept is based on the idea that a building can be designed to resist lateral loads by designing it as a hollow cantilever perpendicular to the ground.
+The tube system concept is based on the idea that a building can be made to resist lateral loads by designing it as a hollow cantilever perpendicular to the ground.
 In the simplest incarnation of the tube, the perimeter of the exterior consists of closely spaced columns that are tied together with deep spandrel beams through moment connections.
 This assembly of columns and beams forms a rigid frame that amounts to a dense and strong structural wall along the exterior of the building.

-This exterior framing is designed sufficiently strong to resist all lateral loads on the building, thereby allowing the interior of the building to be simply framed for gravity loads.
+The exterior framing is designed sufficiently strong to resist all lateral loads on the building.
+This allows the interior to be simply framed for gravity loads.
 Interior columns are comparatively few and located at the core.
 The distance between the exterior and the core frames is spanned with beams or trusses and can be column-free.
 This maximizes the effectiveness of the perimeter tube by transferring some of the gravity loads within the structure to it, and increases its ability to resist overturning via lateral loads.